ahmedtarek1325/A-B-Test-/README.md

 My goal is to work through this notebook to help the company understand if they should implement this new page, keep the old page, or perhaps run the experiment longer to make their decision.

+You can find the Data used in this project attached <a href="https://video.udacity-data.com/topher/2017/December/5a32c9a0_analyzeabtestresults-2/analyzeabtestresults-2.zip">here <a>